 -

-English style display cabinet.
-Mahogany veneered wood, bronze, glass.
+English-style display cabinet.
+Mahogany veneer, bronze, glass.
 20th century.
-Display cabinet over chest of drawers or display cabinet with lower body of drawers clearly influenced by English Victorian models.
-The upper part has a double door, glazing on three fronts (with the front area quartered) and a moulding finish with a carved central crest, as well as raised corners in the form of smooth pilasters.
-In the lower area this raised part is repeated with architectural elements, visually prolonging the piece of furniture, and the drawers (a total of four) are left on the front, with circular knobs.
+A display cabinet atop a chest of drawers, or a display cabinet with a lower section of drawers, clearly influenced by English Victorian designs.
+The upper section features double doors, glazing on three sides (with a quarried front section), and a molding trim with a carved central crest, as well as corner pilasters.
+This trim is repeated in the lower section with architectural elements that visually extend the piece, and the drawers (a total of four) are located at the front, fitted with circular knobs.
 It has faults.

 · Size: 162x40x177 cms